MaybeQHL/v-clipboard/README.md

 # v-clipboard

-A directive for Vue 2 & 3 base on [clipboard.js](https://github.com/zenorocha/clipboard.js).
+A Compoent for Vue 2 & 3 base on [clipboard.js](https://github.com/zenorocha/clipboard.js).

 <p align="left">
 If you think it's good , give me a star.Thanks.